h555yand/cortado/README.md

 * In a dedicated Window of the Current OS
   * Navigate to `src/frontend/`
   * Execute `npm start` to build & run Cortado's frontend
-  * Execute `electron-live-reload` that starts a window with Cortado
+  * Execute `npm run electron-live-reload` that starts a window with Cortado

 ## Build Cortado&mdash;Standalone Application